For your dog training needs call We'll be happy to help!

 Things to consider when starting your dog on a treadmill regimen:

 Extra weight on your dog's body means extra stress on bones and joints.
 A treadmill can become a vital part of a weight loss program for an overweight dog.
-Combining a healthy diet with exercise on a treadmill is the best way to get your dog in shape and keep him/her healthy and happy.
+Combining a healthy diet with exercise on a treadmill is a great way to get your dog in shape and keep him/her healthy and happy.
 With over 50% of dogs in the U.S. being overweight, exercise is just as important as nutrition for your dog.
-Once your dog has become comfortable with exercising on the treadmill, you can establish a routine for him/her, and I recommend having a command, like “treadmill,” to tell your dog when it is time to get on the treadmill to exercise.
+Once your dog has become comfortable with exercising on the treadmill, you can establish a routine for him/her.
+I recommend having a signal, like “treadmill,” to tell your dog when it is time to get on the treadmill to exercise.
 Praise is also very important to your dog.
 Rewarding them for good behavior will help them to want to do what you ask of them.

 Is the treadmill a substitute for all exercise?